A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Introduction

 One of the most discordant objects in mathematical physics is the functional integral.
 On one hand, heuristic techniques employing functional integrals have had remarkable success both in physics and mathematics.
-The successes in physics are myriad and well-known; but for the most part they simply reproduce results that can be obtained through operator methods --- albeit usually more directly and intuitively.\footnote{Indeed, insofar as functional integral methods gain legitimacy via corroborating operator methods, one can view functional integrals as an efficient shortcut device for implementing the symmetry, locality, and unitarity requirements of a quantum theory.} On the mathematics side, particularly algebraic topology, functional integrals have both reproduced old results and inspired new ones (see e.g. \cite{AG}--\cite{T} to name just a few).
-And yet there is still no widely accepted mathematically rigorous definition encompassing all types of functional integrals.
+The successes in the context of quantum mechanics are myriad and well-known.
+But for the most part they merely reproduce results that can be obtained through operator methods, albeit often more directly and intuitively.
+However, in the context of quantum field theory(QFT) their formulation has gone beyond reproducing operator results; spawning important mathematical developments (see e.g. \cite{AG}--\cite{T}).
+Such applications tend to be quite sophisticated and non-trivial.
+And yet, on the other hand, there is still no widely accepted mathematically rigorous formulation encompassing all types of functional integrals that can validate (and explain) the many evident, successful applications.
+It would be satisfying to have a definition of functional integrals that promises the possibility of mathematical rigor and broad applicability while maintaining the pragmatic heuristics that is their hallmark.
+Such a definition is often expected to be an integration theory on infinite-dimensional function spaces.